Unreal Engine 4

 - Include Debug information in the crash reports.

-- Add the Sentry DSN to the relevant configuration file.
+- Add the Unreal Engine Endpoint to the relevant configuration file.

 - Upload your games symbols so Sentry can display function names and line numbers.

 - Optionally enable Event Attachments for your Sentry project.

 Below we'll break down each step in detail.